Anthonypaige/investnurenergy/src/content/post/electrical-upgrades-in-the-ira-explained.md

 ---
 publishDate: 2023-11-01T00:00:00Z
-title: How do Electrical Panel Upgrades work with the IRA
+title: Electrical Upgrades in the IRA explained
 excerpt: Delve into the critical role of electrical panel upgrades under the Inflation Reduction Act.
 Understand how these upgrades can be a cornerstone in enhancing energy efficiency and safety in homes.
 image: https://github.com/Anthonypaige/investnurenergy/blob/main/public/images/cover-art/IIYE-3-cover-art.png?raw=true
 category: Inflation Reduction Act